rgg1/lobby-local/docs/source/introduction.rst

     Setting the environment variable allows you to keep your API token separate from your code, which is generally considered a good practice for security and maintainability.

-2. Pass the API token directly in your code: You can also provide the API token directly when initializing the LobbyView object in your Python code.
+2. Pass the API token directly in your code - You can also provide the API token directly when initializing the LobbyView object in your Python code.
 Here's an example:

     .. code-block:: python
         from lobbyview import LobbyView